Stellar cluster formation in a Milky Way-sized galaxy at z>4 -- I. The proto-globular cluster population and the imposter amongst us: Results

 To investigate the properties, formation, and evolution of proto-GC candidates within our simulation, we extract all AHF identified substructures in the simulated box within the stellar mass range $10^4$--$10^8$~M$_{\sun}$.
 For each of the substructures, the baryonic mass fraction,

 and stellar mass fraction,

-are calculated, where $M_{\rm total}$ is the sum of the baryonic and DM masses, $M_{\star}$ is the stellar mass, and $M_{\rm gas}$ is the gas mass, all computed at half the viral radius.
+are calculated, where $M_{\rm total}$ is the sum of the baryonic and DM masses, $M_{\star}$ is the stellar mass, and $M_{\rm gas}$ is the gas mass, all computed at half the virial radius.
 In Figure~\ref{fig:Fs_Fb}, the stellar mass fraction of the bound extracted objects (with stellar mass $10^4 \leq M_{\star}[{\rm M}_{\sun}] \leq 10^8$) is plotted against the baryonic mass fraction at $z=4.4$.
 We select all halos with a baryonic mass fraction $F_{\rm b} \geq 0.75$ (this region has been indicated by the gray-shaded area in the Figure) as possible proto-GC systems.
 This condition was chosen in order to have a broad enough assessment of stellar systems with a relatively low but non-zero DM fraction.
 It is indeed possible that some GCs formed within an extended DM halo \citep[e.g.][]{Rosenblatt:1988aa}.
 The latter objects would be still included in our analysis by allowing a baryon fraction somewhat lower than unity.

-The objects within the chosen range have a baryonic mass range of $1.9 \times 10^{4}$--$3.7 \times 10^{6}$~M$_{\sun}$.
+We have not chosen to include an $F_{\star}$ cut, because it is expected that most of the gas within these objects will turn into stars at times subsequent to the final redshift of the simulation, eventually turning them into bona fide GCs.
+The selected objects have a baryonic mass between $1.8 \times 10^{4}$ and $3.7 \times 10^{6}$~M$_{\sun}$, which is still in the mass range of the expected stellar mass of GCs at $z=0$ \citep[e.g.][]{Harris:1991aa, Elmegreen:1997aa, Fall:2001aa, Brodie:2006aa, Mclaughlin:2008aa, Elmegreen:2010aa}.